elastic/apm/specs/agents/tracing-instrumentation-aws.md

 For distributed tracing, the SQS API has "message attributes" that can be used in lieu of headers.

-Agents should use an attribute name of `traceparent` when sending the traceparent headers via the SQS message attributes.
-Agents should use an attribute name of `tracecontext` if sending tracecontext headers in an SQS message attribute.
+Agents should use an attribute name of `traceparent` when sending the trace parent header value via the SQS message attributes.
+Agents should use an attribute name of `tracestate` if sending trace state header value in an SQS message attribute.
+Agents should not prefix these names with an `elastic-` namespace.

 SQS has a documented limit of ten message attributes per message.
-Agents _should not_ add traceparent or tracestate headers to the message attributes if adding those fields would put an individual message over this limit.
-Agents _should_ log a message if they omit either traceparent or tracestate due to these length limits.
+Agents _should not_ add `traceparent` or `tracestate` headers to the message attributes if adding those fields would put an individual message over this limit.
+Agents _should_ log a message if they omit either `traceparent` or `tracestate` due to these length limits.

 ### SNS (AWS Simple Notification Service)